News

 UICC is funding PEER (Participation, Exchange, Education, and Reach) visits for member organisations to learn directly from one another through hands-on experience, exchanging knowledge and tools across a range of thematic areas.

-Hope Life, Côte d'Ivoire on a PEER (Participation, Exchange, Education, and Reach) visit to Association El-Amel in Morocco.
+Hope Life, Côte d'Ivoire on a PEER (Participation, Exchange, Education, and Reach) visit to Association El-Amel in Algeria.
 UICC awarded ten PEER visits in November 2025, and more are planned for 2026.

 HIGHLIGHTS